lasseufpa/tabular_rl/README.md

 # tabular_rl
-Code for finite Markov decision processes (FMDP) or tabular reinforcement learning with known dynamics
+Code for finite Markov decision processes (FMDP) or tabular reinforcement learning with known dynamics.
+The fact that we fully known the dynamics of the FMDP, allows us to estimate optimum policies.

 # Installation

 You can use
-python setup.py instal
+``python setup.py install``

 or directly set PYTHONPATH.
 For instance, on Windows